Clinical Documentation Templates

 Healthcare professionals use ChatGPT for diverse tasks: documentation templates, patient education, research, correspondence, and administrative writing.
 Without organization, valuable templates and summaries get buried in a flat conversation list.

-ChatGPT Toolbox solves this with folders, pins, and search.
+AI Toolbox solves this with folders, pins, and search.
 Recommended folder structures:

 For physicians and APPs: